Blind Cigar Review: Drew Estate | Undercrown Dogma

 Appearance: 93

-“A dark brown coffee colored cigar with a press that looks like it only applied on two sides giving it a pancake like appearance.
+“A dark brown coffee colored with a press that looks like it only applied on two sides giving it a pancake like appearance.
 Very small veins and seamless construction give this sample a sleek look. ” –John A. (Bostoneo)

 Aroma: 92